-Your well-meaning friends and family are bringing up a logical concern—one that even maybe you have considered.
+Your well-meaning friends and family are bringing up a logical concern—one that even maybe you have considered, if you want to getr informed check this article about How Can Your Joints Make Life A Pain?.
 We all love running and it’s certainly a great activity/sport, but if I continue with it, will I end up stiff, in pain and more prone to arthritis when I get older?

 It’s a reasonable question and certainly something many of us consider as we age.

 Without a doubt, arthritis is a disabling disease that afflicts more than 40 million Americans.
 Osteoarthritis—the most common form of arthritis—can leave sufferers in constant pain from stiff, aching joints.
 Making matters much worse, there is no known cure for it.

 Regenerative medicine may be defined as the process of replacing or “regenerating” human cells, tissues or organs to restore or establish normal function.
 This field holds the promise of regenerating damaged tissues and organs in the body by replacing damaged tissue or by stimulating the body’s own repair mechanisms to heal tissues or organs.
 Stem cell therapy Charlotte NC offer various non-surgical pain management therapies to help patients who are dealing with all types of conditions.

 Almost everyone over the age of 60 suffers a little from arthritis.
 But, as runners we want to know whether our favored aerobic exercise is more likely to lead to arthritis as we age than for our more sedentary friends and family?